 - Medicare Part A deductible

-- Medicare Part A hospice care coinsurance or A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service....
+- Medicare Part A Hospice is a special way of caring for people who are terminally ill.
+Hospice care involves a team-oriented approach that addresses the medical, physical, social, emotional, and spiritual needs of the patient. care coinsurance or A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service.

 - Skilled nursing facility care coinsurance